PE and School Sport

 • Our Y5/6 girls and boys football teams participated in the EFL cup held at the SWFC community facility.

-• Our Y5/6 girls and boys football teams progressed to the city finals.
+• Our Y5/6 boys football team progressed to the city finals.

 • We held 2 sport based after school clubs each week which engaged more children than ever before in extra-currciular physical activity.